bensutherland/ms_oyster_popgen/README.md

 ## Nucleotide diversity
-Uses the single SNP VCF moved to `09-diversity_stats` in a previous step.
+Uses the single SNP VCF moved to `09-diversity_stats` (above).
+### a.
+Per-site nucleotide diversity
-Use automated script to get sample names for each data subset, then calculate genetic diversity (Pi) for each subset with vcftools.
+Use automated script to get sample names for each data subset, then use vcftools to calculate per-site nucleotide diversity (Pi) for all sites in the VCF file for each subset.
 `../ms_oyster_popgen/01_scripts/nuc_diversity.sh`

 The script will generate a per locus pi value for the following sets of samples: